 Best hacks for cheap flights:

-- Aim for seven weeks in advance for that sweet spot between price and availability.
+- Try to book your flights seven weeks in advance to find the best balance between price and availability.

 - Use comparison websites (Skyscanner, Google Flights, Momondo) to scope out deals.